 After your business or trademark suffers harm or damages from unfair competition, it’s important to take legal action.
 An experienced lawyer can provide invaluable assistance throughout the legal process of filing a lawsuit for unfair competition.
 Here are a few ways a lawyer can help:

-- Provide expert advice: An experienced lawyer provides valuable advice and guidance on proceeding with your case.
+- Expert advice: An experienced lawyer provides valuable advice and guidance on proceeding with your case.
 For example, a lawyer can assess the strength of your claim and provide counsel on moving forward.

 - Research and gather evidence: Your lawyer will also conduct a thorough investigation into the matter, gathering evidence and witness testimony to build a strong case in your favor.